 Fighting Modern-Day Slavery: A Handbook for Jewish Communities (2013) is an accessible overview of the problem of trafficking, including Jewish resources and action steps.
-An updated edition is expected out in late spring 2017.

 The Other Side of the Sea: A Haggadah on Fighting Modern-Day Slavery (2015) connects modern trafficking to the ancient Jewish story of enslavement in and redemption from Egypt.